Board and Staff

 Events & Marketing Director

 Sandra Brice joined the organization in 2008 prior to the Grand Opening of the Railyard project.
-After a 20 year career in the television production business as a producer of award-winning movies and miniseries and program executive for CBS Network, Ms. Brice joined the non-profit world.
-Her experience with the production of multi-media projects as well as marketing, business and arts environments led to her position as Executive Director of the Culver City Downtown Business District, a revitalized historical downtown within the greater Los Angeles area.
+After a 20 year career in the television production business, Ms. Brice joined the non-profit world.
+Her experience with multi-media projects as well as marketing, business and arts environments led to her position as Executive Director of the Culver City Downtown Business District, a revitalized historical downtown within the greater Los Angeles area.
 While there, she created the district’s marketing plan, represented local businesses with City government and produced and supported public events creating synergies between restaurants, theatres, and art galleries.
-She is thrilled to be able to provide similar services for Santa Fe’s exciting new Railyard and to help facilitate its development into the new gathering place for all of Santa Fe’s citizens and its visitors.
+She is thrilled to be able to provide similar services for the Santa Fe Railyard and to help facilitate its development into the new gathering place for all of Santa Fe’s citizens and its visitors.

-Anita Martinez has been a New Mexico resident for over 40 years and continues to appreciate all that our beautiful state has to offer.
+Anita Martinez has been a New Mexico resident for over 50 years and continues to appreciate all that our beautiful state has to offer.
 Anita has extraordinary organizational skills which she has brought to every job she has held.

 She graduated from the University of New Mexico in 1978.
 From 1979-1983 she was the Office Manager for Lanphere Court Reporting and from 1983-1985 she was the Administrative Assistant to Owen Leach of Leach Research.

 In 1985 she began her employment as Office Manager with Phase One Realty, Inc., a commercial real estate company.
 During her employment with Phase One she acquired her real estate license and a wide understanding of the commercial real estate market.
 She retired from Phase One Realty after 28 years in January of 2014.
 Anita now holds a Qualifying Broker’s license.
-Since July of 2010 she has been employed part-time at Phase One.
+Since February of 2014, she has worked part time at dRoberts Realty, LLC.